-Five citizen commissioners set policy for the OLCC.
+Six citizen commissioners set policy for the OLCC.
 The agency also relies on advisory committees, government officials and citizens to guide its decision-making.
-The agency employs 263 people and is headquartered in Portland.
-There are regional OLCC offices in Bend, Eugene, Medford and Salem, as well as numerous satellite offices throughout the state.
+The agency employs 328 people and is headquartered in Portland, with four regional and numerous satellite offices throughout the state.

 Mailing Address: 9079 SE McLoughlin Blvd., Portland 97222-7355

 Telephone: 503-872-5000; Toll-free: 1-800-452-6522

 Legal and Legislative Information

 The following are selected abbreviated listings from the holdings of the Oregon State Archives.
 Additional records may be available.
 These records may be viewed free of charge at the State Archives Building in Salem.
 Copies are available for a fee.
 Take the Web tour

 for more information about visiting or ordering copies from the Oregon State Archives.

 Title: Administrative Rules Public Hearings